Touchstone Pictures: Early years as Touchstone Films

-Renomination
+Renomination and continued success

 Touchstone Films was renamed Touchstone Pictures after the release of Ruthless People in 1986.
 With Touchstone films, Disney moved to the top of box office receipts, beating out all the other major film studios by 1988.
 On April 13, 1988, Touchstone became a unit of Walt Disney Pictures under newly appointed president Ricardo Mestres.
 On October 23, 1990, Disney formed Touchwood Pacific Partners I to supplant the Silver Screen Partners partnership series as their movie studios' primary funding source.

 With several production companies getting out of film production or closing shop by December 2, 1988, the Walt Disney Studios announced the formation of the Hollywood Pictures division, which would only share marketing and distribution with Touchstone, to fill the void.
 Mestres was appointed president of Hollywood.
 On July 27, 1992, Touchstone agreed to an exclusive, first-look production and distribution agreement with Merchant Ivory Productions for three years.

-Following the success of the Disney-branded PG-13-rated Pirates of the Caribbean: The Curse of the Black Pearl in 2003 and other films that in the 1980s and 1990s would have been released as Touchstone or Hollywood Pictures films, Disney weighed distribution of films more toward Disney-branded films and away from Touchstone, though (before 2016) not entirely disbanding them as it continued to use the Touchstone label for R and most PG-13-rated fare.
+Following the success of the Disney-branded Pirates of the Caribbean: The Curse of the Black Pearl in 2003, Disney weighed distribution of more films towards Disney-branded and part-time away from Touchstone, though not entirely disbanding them as it continued to use the Touchstone label for R and most PG-13-rated fare.
 In 2006, Disney limited Touchstone's output to two or three films in favor of Walt Disney Pictures titles due to an increase in film industry costs.
 Disney indicated scaling back on using multiple brands in 2007 with the renaming of Touchstone Television to ABC Television Studio in February and the outright elimination of the Buena Vista brand in April.
 On January 14, 2010, Sean Bailey was appointed president of live-action production at Walt Disney Studios, overseeing all films produced by Walt Disney Pictures and Touchstone Pictures.